-At the moment, it looks like this class will be limited to people who were hurt trading precious metals future contracts (gold, silver, platinum, and palladium), not physical metal -- but the case may be expanded in the future.
+At the moment, it looks like this class will be limited to people who were hurt trading precious metals in future contracts (gold, silver, platinum, and palladium), not physical metals -- but the case may be expanded in the future.

 Price Spoofing – Bank of America: This private suit follows BofA’s $25 million settlement with the Justice Department.

 Like the JPMorgan litigation, the class also appears as if it will be limited to futures market participants only.